codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

 LTI Version 1.3
 ----------------

-LTI version 1.3 improves upon version [LTI-1.1] by moving away from the use of OAuth 1.0a-style signing for authentication and towards a new security model, using OpenID Connect, signed JWTs, and OAuth2.0 workflows for authentication.
+LTI version 1.3 improves upon version LTI-1.1 by moving away from the use of OAuth 1.0a-style signing for authentication and towards a new security model, using OpenID Connect, signed JWTs, and OAuth2.0 workflows for authentication.

 For more information, see `Learning Tools Interoperability Core Specification <https://www.imsglobal.org/spec/lti/v1p3/>`__

-The deep linking url is : ``https://apollo.codio.com/lti/resource_selection``
+The deep linking url is: ``https://apollo.codio.com/lti/resource_selection``